Request a Free Consultation

 Will I Need To Go To Trial?

 It depends on the facts and circumstances of your case.
-It’s important to note that most wrongful death cases in Philadelphia settle out of court, but if negotiations are unsuccessful, you might have to go to trial.
+It’s important to note that most wrongful death cases in Philadelphia settle out of court, but if negotiations are unsuccessful, you or your loved one might have to go to trial.
 Contact us today to learn more about if you have a wrongful death case or not.